You All Over Me: Composition and lyrics

 "You All Over Me" is 3 minutes and 40 seconds long.
 Swift produced the song with Aaron Dessner, who recorded it with Bella Blasko at Long Pond Studios in Hudson Valley.
 Christopher Rowe recorded Swift's vocals at Kitty Committee Studio in London and Greg Kurstin and Julian Burg recorded Morris' vocals at No Expectations Studios in Los Angeles.
 Dessner engineered the track with Blasko and Jonathan Low.
 He also provided drum machine programming and instruments including acoustic, bass, electric, and high string guitars, keyboards, piano, percussion, and synthesizers.
 Other musicians on the song are Jonathan Kaufman (electric guitar, harmonica) and Eric Stick (drums).
 It was mixed by Serban Ghenea at MixStar Studios in Virginia Beach and mastered by Randy Merrill at Sterling Sound in Edgewater.

 "You All Over Me" is a ballad combining genres of Americana, country pop and roots rock.
-Having an acoustic and midtempo production, its instrumentation features fiddles, mandolin, chiming guitars, looping synth drums, and subdued percussion.
+With an acoustic and midtempo production, its instrumentation features fiddles, mandolin, chiming guitars, looping synth drums, and subdued percussion.
 (Note: As described by Ross Horton of The Line of Best Fit, Hannah Mylrea of NME, Jonathan Bernstein of Rolling Stone, and Billy Dukes of Taste of Country) The song includes electric guitar riffs that NMEs Hannah Mylrea described as "warm" and "understated".
 Its opening was identified by critics to either be plucked strings or a subtle synth line.
 Swift's voice on the track contains twang and Morris accompanies her in the chorus with low harmony vocals.
 Mylrea thought the "crisp drum lines" and Morris' vocals respectively recalled those of the fellow album tracks "Come In with the Rain" and "Forever & Always".
 She also opined that the production has major influences from Swift's 2020 albums Folklore and Evermore.
 Jon Freeman from Rolling Stone commented that it had an atmosphere "full of swirling".
 The A.V.
 Clubs Saloni Gajjar felt that the song would have fit within the original album because of its music that combines country and pop.
 For Variety, Chris Willman believed that it was courtesy of Nathan Chapman.